Rhodes fires: Holidaymakers praise locals as wildfires rage on

 Mr Booth spoke about how helpful locals have brought those evacuated fruit and water, and told them to "bunker down".

-He has now returned to his original hotel where the situation has calmed down, but he said the couple's suitcases were packed in case it changes.
+He has now returned to his original hotel where the situation has calmed, but he said the couple's suitcases were packed in case it changes.

+Baroness Foster also praised the "wonderful" people of Rhodes; she returned from the island on Sunday.

-Popular tourist destinations Corfu and Evia are also beginning evacuation efforts after fires broke out.
+Popular tourist destinations Corfu and Evia began evacuation efforts on Monday after fires broke out.

-A government official said boats were being despatched to the areas of Santa, Megoula, Porta, Palia, Perithia and Sinies in Corfu.
+Deputy mayor of North Corfu Theofanis Skembris told the BBC the fires on the island are under control and believes everything will be over soon.

-Some 2,500 people have been evacuated from the island so far, the fire service said.
+Around 2,500 people have been evacuated from Corfu so far, the fire service said.
 No houses or hotels have yet been affected.

 Parts of Evia, located east of Athens, are also dealing with wildfires, with people encouraged to move towards Karystos.